stackql/stackql.io/docs/cookbooks/azure/activity-monitor.md

 AND l.$filter =  'eventTimestamp ge ''2024-01-28T00:00:00Z'' and resourceGroupName eq ''MC_kube-03_aks862a_australiaeast''';
 ```

-or using variables from a `jsonnet` block, provided as a file using either the `--iqldata` or `-q` arguments, or as a jsonnet block as shown here:
+or using variables from `jsonnet`, provided as a file using either the `--iqldata` or `-q` arguments, or as a jsonnet block as shown here:

 ```sql
 <<<jsonnet